jtauber/greek-reader/README.md

     θήκη:
         default: sheath

-If you have the `morphological-lexicon` checked out, you can auto-generate an initial gloss file based on John Jeffrey Dodson's public domain lexicon using `make_glosses.py` which takes a verse range argument just like `reader.py` as well as an `--exclude` option.
+You can auto-generate an initial gloss file based on John Jeffrey Dodson's public domain lexicon (via `lexemes.yaml` in this repo) using `make_glosses.py` which takes a verse range  argument just like `reader.py` as well as an `--exclude` option.

 If you want to extend an existing glosses file you can pass its name in using the `--existing` option.
 This is useful if you've already made edits to the file